 Harmonisation

-The industry should reach a consensus on the classification of all substances.
-However, for particularly serious hazards, e.g. for substances that are carcinogenic, mutagenic or toxic to reproduction, EU countries may propose harmonised classifications that the European Commission then makes compulsory by law.
+The industry should reach a consensus on the classification of all substances (self-classification).
+However, for particularly serious hazards (e.g. for substances that are carcinogenic, mutagenic or toxic to reproduction), European Union (EU) Member States may propose harmonised classifications that the European Commission then makes compulsory by law.

 Notification

-The classification and labelling of any REACH registered or hazardous substance for sale must be notified to the European Chemicals Agency (ECHA) for inclusion in the classification and labelling inventory which the Agency regularly updates.
+The classification and labelling of any REACH registered or hazardous substance for sale must be notified to the European Chemicals Agency (ECHA) for inclusion in its classification and labelling inventory, which the agency regularly updates.

 Annexes